ViNu-23/ViNu-23/README.md

 # 💫 About Me:
-🧑‍💻I am seeking an entry-level position to begin my career in a high-level professional environment.<br>😍I  aspiring front-end developer passionate about creating engaging user experiences.
+😍I  aspiring front-end developer passionate about creating engaging user experiences. <br>👨‍🎓In the year 2023, I completed my post-graduate studies in MCA. <br>🧑‍💼Completed 3 months internship Program in Talentplace.Ai as a front-end Developer.<br> 😁Happy Coding

 ## 🌐 Socials: